 What is Specifications Driven Development (SDD)?

-AI-assisted development tools are already commonplace in many teams.
-However, the faster AI can code, the clearer one challenge becomes: without clear guidance, AI makes assumptions, builds in the wrong direction, and produces code that no one understands how to maintain.
+AI-assisted development tools are already part of everyday work in many teams.
+But the faster agents carry out software development, the clearer one challenge becomes: without guidance, AI makes assumptions, heads in the wrong direction and produces code that is difficult to maintain.
 Specifications Driven Development (SDD) is the answer to this problem.

 What is Specifications Driven Development?

-SDD is a software development approach where the development work of AI agents is guided by specifications and documentation.
+SDD is a software development approach in which specifications and documentation are used to guide the work of AI agents.

-In traditional development, code is created first and documentation is attempted afterwards, if at all.
-SDD reverses this order: first, a precise description of what is being built, why, and under what constraints is written.
+In traditional development, code is written first and documentation is attempted afterwards, if at all.
+SDD reverses this order: first, an exact description is written of what is being built, why, and under what constraints.

-Specifications are essentially markdown files that live alongside the code in version control.
-They describe the requirements, architecture, interfaces, and constraints.
-When the software needs to change, the specification is modified first.
+Specifications are, in practice, markdown files that live in version control alongside the code.
+They describe the requirements, architecture, interfaces and constraints.
+When the software needs to change, the specification is changed first.
 The code follows.

 How does the SDD process work in practice?